custom-components/pyscript/docs/reference.rst

         my_app2:
            # any settings for my_app2 go here

-As explained below, this configuration parameter structure of ``apps`` with entries for each application by name is used to determine which application scripts are autoloaded.
+As explained below, the use of ``apps`` with entries for each application by name below, is used to determine which application scripts are autoloaded.
 That's the only configuration structure that pyscript checks - any other parameters can be added and used as you like.

 At startup, pyscript loads the following files.
-It also unloads and reloads these files when the ``pyscript.reload`` service is called, and the ``yaml`` configuration is reloaded too:
+It also unloads and reloads these files when the ``pyscript.reload`` service is called, which also reloads the ``yaml`` configuration.

 ``<config>/pyscript/*.py``
   all files with a ``.py`` suffix are autoloaded